How Much Does Spray Foam Insulation Cost When Building a New Home in 2026?

-The blueprints have been drawn up, and you have decided on countertops and flooring for your new home, but now it’s time to look into the cost of spray foam insulation.
+The blueprints are in place, and you have decided on countertops and flooring for your new home, but now it’s time to look into the cost of spray foam insulation.

 NOTE: This article focuses on the cost of spray foam insulation for new home construction.
 Check out our other articles if you are looking for the foam insulation cost for existing homes or pole barns.